omaroskars/redux_compact/README.md

 ### Async Action

 To create an asynchronous action you simply need to implement the `request()` method as a `Future`.
 The middleware then `awaits` the request and calls the reduce method with a `RequestStatus`.
-As your request executes the values of `Request Status` change allowing you to make state changes accordingly.
+As your request executes, the values of `RequestStatus` change, allowing you to make state changes accordingly.

 The `RequestStatus` is an object that contains: